Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 axway central apply -f asset-changed.json
 ```

-To release an asset, you must create a Release Tag for the asset.
-The Asset Catalog is enforcing sematic versioning, so when you create a release tag you need to specify if you are releasing a major, minor or patch update.
-The Amplify platform will automatically calculate the semantic version of the asset based on historic release times that have been applied.
-You can select how the release version number should be incremented by selected one of the following values `major`, `minor`, or `patch`.
-If the current version number is 1.0.1 then the subsequent versions will become:
+An asset must have a Release Tag before it can be released.
+The Asset Catalog enforces sematic versioning, so specify how the release version number should be incremented by entering a `releaseType` of either `major`, `minor` or `patch`.
+The Amplify platform automatically calculates the semantic version of the asset based on the historic release version that has been applied.
+If the current version number is 1.0.1, then the version will become:

 | Value provided      | Result |
 | ----------- | ----------- |